identibyte/identibyte-for-contact-form-7/readme.txt

 Identibyte for Contact Forms 7 will detect and block signups and submissions from disposable email addresses in your forms.
-Saving resources for your *real* users allows you to spend time and money on the users that need it.
+Saving resources for *real* users allows you to spend time and money on the users that need it most.

-Setting it up is easy:
+Setting up is easy:

-1. Install the Identibyte for Contact Form 7 plugin
+1. Install the Identibyte for Contact Form 7 plugin.
 2. Enable Identibyte validation on any Contact Form 7 email tag.

-Optionally, you can add your Identibyte API token to enable more API requests.
-Learn more about these things below.
+You can use Identibyte for Contact Form 7 completely free without an Identibyte account and make 20 "checks" per hour.
+If you need more checks, you just need to sign up for Identibyte and create a free or upgraded API token.
+Learn more below.

 = How it works =